What we are looking for:

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 For ethical reasons, attempts are made to mask reviewers to the identity of the authors by excluding the names and affiliations of authors and acknowledgements from the manuscript.
-Our aim is to make initial decisions on manuscripts within 12 weeks of receiving them.The contents of the manuscript should be treated as confidential and should not be discussed with anyone else without prior permission from the editors.
-Reviewers are asked to comment on the following issues:
+Peer reviewers are required to treat the contents of the manuscript as confidential, and this should not be discussed with anyone else without prior permission from the editors.
+Reviewers are asked to comment on the following issues in their reports:

 - Importance of the research/policy question

 - Originality of the research/policy question

 - Strengths and weaknesses either of the study design, data collection and data analysis (for research papers) or the policy analysis/commentary (for policy papers)

 - The writing, organisation and presentation of the data in the paper